What is a Ruck March?

 - Participants CANNOT use rocks or logs that can be picked up along the course.

 And there you have it.
 For those of you participating in the APK Ruck Walk/March in memory of Andrew Pedersen-Keel, please be sure to follow these guidelines for a safe ruck march.
-Looking forward to seeing you at Hammonassett on November 8.
+Looking forward to seeing you in November.